 Building on the work and findings of the Ceeney Review, UK Finance is today announcing the banking and finance industry’s commitment to helping local communities to identify and secure appropriate free access to cash for customers.

-Despite consumers and small businesses increasingly choosing to make and accept payments via card or with their mobile phone, cash remains the second most frequently used payment method in the UK.
-According to UK Finance’s latest Payment Markets report, cash was used for 28 per cent of payments in 2018 and is forecast to be used for one in ten payments in a decade’s time driven by the growth in contactless and mobile payments.
+Despite consumers and small businesses increasingly choosing to make and accept payments via card or with their mobile phone, cash remains the second most frequently used See Payment instrument.
+More in the UK.
+According to UK Finance’s latest Payment Markets report, cash was used for 28 per Fraction of a currency representing the hundredth of the unit of account.
+More of payments in 2018 and is forecast to be used for one in ten payments in a decade’s time driven by the growth in contactless and mobile payments.

 UK Finance is currently working with the recently established Joint Authorities Cash Strategy Group (JACS) to help ensure cash continues to be available to those who need it.
 More detailed work is required to understand the future cash needs of local communities, in particular, remote rural and urban deprived communities, and to design a system which addresses how those community needs can best be served quickly and efficiently, should a problem emerge.